ashleve/lightning-hydra-template/README.md

 ## Deep learning project template
 This is my starting template and pipeline for most deep learning projects.<br>
-I'm trying to make this as generic as possible.<br>
 Built with <b>PyTorch Lightning</b> and <b>Hydra</b>.<br>
 Also contains special <b>Weights&Biases</b> integration, but can be used with any other logger.<br>
 It's supposed to be enchancement/expansion on original [deep-learninig-project-template](https://github.com/PyTorchLightning/deep-learning-project-template) repository.<br>
+I'm trying to make this as generic as possible - you should be able to easily modify behavior in [train.py](project/train.py) file in case you need some unconventional configuration wiring.<br>

 The goal is to:
 - structure ML code the same so that work can easily be extended and replicated
 - allow for quick and efficient experimentation process thanks to automating pipeline with config files
+- create a way for convenient storing of curated experiment configurations
 - extend functionality of popular experiment loggers like Weights&Biases, mostly with dedicated callbacks

 Click on <b>`Use this template`</b> button above to initialize new repository.<br>

 *warning: this template currently uses development version of hydra which might be unstable (we wait until version 1.1 is released)